samhavens/pile-of-law-mds/README.md

 ## Alternate Path

 My first attempt at doing this was to use `experiments/download_pol.py` for step 1 and `experiments/convert.py` for step 2.
 These do not use the HuggingFace dataset library, and download the data directly, and convert it straight from the `jsonl.xz` files.
 This process does not work, and I am not sure why, but I think figuring it out would help for onboarding customers onto Streaming, since I tried to follow the example closely.

+There is also code in `experiments` for sentecepiece tokenization.
+I was not able to parallelize the preprprocessing in time to go after this further.